jhowardinho45/MT412_PowerBI/README.md

 ### Installation

 1. Download the latest version of Power BI Desktop from the [official site](https://powerbi.microsoft.com/en-us/desktop/).
-2. Clone this repository or download the `.pbip` file directly.
+2. Clone this repository or download the `.pbix` file directly.
 3. Open Power BI Desktop, and navigate to `File` > `Import` > `Power BI template` to import the `.pbip` file.

 ## Using the Report